KenKundert/quantiphy/README.rst

     Default is ''.

 unity_sf (str):
     The output scale factor for unity, generally '' or '_'.
 Default is ''.
+    Generally '' is used if only humans are expected to read the result and '_' is used if you expect to parse the numbers again.
+Using '_' eliminates the ambiguity between units and scale factors.

 output_sf (str):
     Which scale factors to output, generally one would only use familiar scale factors.
 Default is 'TGMkmunpfa'.

 ignore_sf (bool):
-    Whether scale factors should be ignored by default.
+    Whether scale factors should be ignored by default when converting strings into numbers.
 Default is False.

 reltol (real):
     Relative tolerance, used by is_close() when determining equivalence.
+Default is 10\ :sup:`-6`.

 abstol (real):
     Absolute tolerance, used by is_close() when determining equivalence.
+Default is 10\ :sup:`-12`.

 keep_components (bool):
     Whether components of number should be kept if the quantities' value was given as string.
 Doing so takes a bit of space, but allows the original precision of the number to be recreated when full precision is requested.

-assign_fmt (str):
+assign_fmt (str or tuple):
     Format string for an assignment.
-Will be passed through string format method.
+Will be passed through string format method to generate a string that includes the quantity name.
 Format string takes three possible arguments named n, q, and d for the name, value and description.
-The default is '{n} = {v}'
+The default is ``'{n} = {v}'``.

+    If two strings are given as a tuple, then the first is used if the description is present and the second used otherwise.
+For example, an alternate specification that prints the description in the form of a Python comment if it is available is: ``({n} = {v}  # {d}', '{n} = {v}')``.

 assign_rec (str):
     Regular expression used to recognize an assignment.
-Used in add_to_namespace().
+Used in Quantity and add_to_namespace() to convert a string to a quantity when a name is present.
     Default recognizes the form:

         "Temp = 300_K -- Temperature".